 The community spirit is palpable with a notice board outside the General Store crowded with flyers advertising local yoga classes and live music.

 This alternative haven is full of charm with it’s attractive red wooden shops including the best restaurant on the coast: The Gumboot.
 This place serves up some killer meals and the staff are so friendly.
 There is also a cafe of the same name that does great coffee and baked goods.

 I loved that hardly anything had changed in Roberts Creek during my five year gap between visits.
 It is still quiet and friendly.
 It is still beautiful and delightfully under-developed.
 And I have a feeling it will stay that way, especially if the locals have anything to do with it.

-On this trip I explored more of the Sunshine Coast BC but my favourite memories were from the time I spent in Roberts Creek.
-Relaxing in the sunshine on the deck of Up the Creek, browsing and sampling the local products at the small but popular Farmers Market, swimming in the clear waters of the Strait of Georgia at Marlene beach, watching the sunset from the walkable pier.
+On this trip I explored more of the Sunshine Coast but my favourite memories were from the time I spent in Roberts Creek.
+Relaxing in the sunshine on the deck of Up the Creek, browsing and sampling the local products at the small but popular farmers market, swimming in the clear waters of the Strait of Georgia at Marlene beach, watching the sunset from the walkable pier.

 Roberts Creek was such a great place to experience it as there is little light pollution.
 It was pretty special and worth being tired the whole next day for.

 This little town really grew on me, even more so this time around.
 Looking back I realise I hardly took any photos of Roberts Creek and the hostel.
 I must have been too busy having fun.